spe-uob/2020-R-CMS/README.md

  - client contact
  - project title
  - project brief
- - group members
  - and GitHub repository URL

-The CMS will provide an API to other services for reading and writing data.
+The CMS will provide an API to other services for reading data.

 ### Motivation
-The CMS will be the foundation for new tooling; this tooling will ultimately provide up-to-date insight into the progress of the University of Bristol SPE groups
+The CMS will be the foundation for new tooling; this tooling will ultimately provide up-to-date insight into the progress of the University of Bristol SPE groups.

-This will be done via MS Teams and other tools.

-The CMS will be read by the GitHub Analytics client via an API that will provide GitHub data to MS Teams